-Consistent with its continuing research and development activities, the Company expects to continue to incur additional losses for the foreseeable future.
-The Company plans to continue to fund its current operations, as well as other development activities relating to additional product candidates, through future issuances of debt and/or equity securities, loans and possibly additional grants from the Israel Innovation Authority ("IIA") (See note 6 and 10) and other government institutions.
-The Company's additional capital in the equity and debt markets is dependent on a number of factors including, but not limited to, the market demand for the Company's Common Stock, which itself is subject to a number of development and business risks and uncertainties, as well as the uncertainty that the Company would be able to raise such additional capital at a price or on terms that are favorable to it.
+The Company has incurred significant losses and negative cash flows from operations and incurred an accumulated deficit of \$180,297 as of March 31, 2024.
+The Company expects to continue to incur additional losses and negative cash flows from operations for the foreseeable future.
+The Company plans to continue to fund its current operations, as well as other development activities relating to additional product candidates, through future issuances of debt and/or equity securities, loans and possibly additional grants from the Israel Innovation Authority ("IIA") (see note 7A) and other government institutions.
+The Company's ability to raise additional capital in the equity and debt markets is dependent on a number of factors including, but not limited to, the market demand for the Company's Common Stock, which itself is subject to a number of development and business risks and uncertainties, as well as the uncertainty that the Company would be able to raise such additional capital at a price or on terms that are favorable to it.
 If the Company is unable to raise capital when needed or on attractive terms, it may be forced to delay or reduce its research and development programs.
-If there are further increases in operating costs for facilities expansion, research and development and clinical activity, the Company will need to use mitigating actions such as to seek additional financing or postpone expenses that are not based on firm commitments.
-On May 24, 2022, the Company announced a corporate restructuring (the "Corporate Restructuring"), intended to extend the Company's capital resources, while prioritizing the Company's ongoing cystic fibrosis program and delaying the Company's atopic dermatitis program.
-See notes 8A and 10D regarding the PIPE.
+On March 15, 2024, the Company raised approximately \$50,000 under the March 2024 PIPE.
+Management believes that its available funds as of the issuance date of the financial statements, which include the funds received under the March 2024 PIPE, will be sufficient to fund its operations for at least one year from the issuance date of these financial statements.
+However, the conversion of the Redeemable Convertible Preferred Shares that was issued in connection with the March 2024 PIPE and the Acquisition is subject to stockholder approval and obtaining such approval is not guaranteed.
+If such approval is not received, the Company's ability to continue as a going concern.
+The unaudited condensed consolidated financial statements have been prepared on a going concern basis and do not include any adjustments that may result from the outcome o